dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### tel URL

+If the tel URL for the party is known, it can be included in the tel parameter.

 * tel: "String" (optional)

     The value of the tel parameter SHOULD be a valid [TEL] URL.
 The URL scheme prefix (i.e. "tel:") is optional.